 Multiple users can chat, create tasks, assign those to each other and track them.
 As an additional perk, users can change their color theme.

 We also enabled statistics for how items are used through time, visualized as charts.
-Visualization for international audience posed a specific challenge.
+Visualization for an international audience posed a specific challenge.
 The application is available in several languages, so we had to make sure that the visuals in the right-to-left Arabic version were properly displayed.

 We have developed a comprehensive order management system as part of the stock management system.
 A stock manager can create orders, change their status, assign storage rooms, track them and filter their list based on multiple parameters.

-When an item’s stocks near the minimum, the system will alert the stock manager.
+When an item’s stocks are near the minimum, the system will alert the stock manager.
 They will create an order using preset templates and email it to the supplier in a few clicks, all in the same interface.
-If needed, they can also export an order as an xlx or pdf file.
+If needed, they can also export order as an xlx or pdf file.
 We are now working on adding html and doc to the list of export formats.